Serious games have one key aspect which drives their success – to impart knowledge while engaging the participant.

 Serious games can highlight issues, improve education or explain/solve complex problems.
 These games communicate often difficult subjects through a unique medium in a way that is compelling, while creating awareness.

 The Australasian round of the Serious Games Showcase & Challenge was launched in 2012 to highlight the talent from our region.
 It was the first time that the competition was run outside of the United States, as a regional qualifier for the annual I/ITSEC International Serious Games Showcase & Challenge event in Orlando, Florida.
 Today, it continues to introduce Australasian talent to the world stage.

 Each year, there are two prize categories for the SGSCA:

-The SGSCA provides a fantastic opportunity for global exposure among the simulation and IT communities, including many Forbes 500 companies.
-The winner from each category is automatically awarded an entry, and funding assistance, to showcase their submission at the finals of the International Serious Games Showcase & Challenge Competition held at I/ITSEC in Orlando, Florida, courtesy of Simulation Australasia.
+Finalists are invited to showcase their games while attending the ASC, with the winner from each category awarded an entry, and $2,500 funding assistance, to present their game at the International Serious Games Showcase & Challenge Competition held at the I/ITSEC conference in Orlando, Florida (late November – early December each year), courtesy of Simulation Australasia.